Improve Page Speed For Google SEO In Actionable Ways

 Here’s the problem.

 Most webmasters do not have very good knowledge of how to actually measure site speed (ex.
-Google Page Speed Tools is not a good way), improve their overall website page speed, or understand what improvements to those metrics actually offer real benefits to visitors and their Google search rankings.
+Google Page Speed Tools is not a good way), improve their overall website page speed, or understand which improvements to those metrics offer real benefits to visitors and their Google search rankings.

 Luckily, I have a lot of information on all of those topics that I’ll share below.

 Why does mobile page speed matter to Google?